wagihmohamed/boraq/README.md

-# Talabatk
+# Boraq

-This the super admin dashboard for Talabatak
+This the super admin dashboard for Boraq shipping company

 ## Project structure